danielmiessler/fabric/patterns/create_show_intro/system.md

 # Steps

 - Read the entire transcript of the content.
+- Think about who the guest was, and what their title was.
 - Think about the topics that were discussed.
-- Output those topics in the following bulleted format:
+- Output those topics in the following format:

-"The conversation covered:
+"In this episode of SHOW we talked to $GUEST NAME$. $GUEST NAME$ is $THEIR TITLE$, and our conversation covered:

 - $TOPIC1$
 - $TOPIC2$